spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 ## Excursion and activities
 There is an optional excursion offered on both the short course and workshop to a local whisky distillery: [Blair Athol Distillery](https://www.malts.com/en-gb/distilleries/blair-athol).
 On the short course this will be in the afternoon on the 23rd of March and on the workshop this will be on the afternoon of the 25th March.
 Attending the tour of the distillery will cost an additional £10.
+You can find a map with the route to the distillery [here](/assets/images/ws3/Maps/Map_HotelGarden_EdradourDistillery.pdf).
+{: style="text-align: justify;"}

 There will be an opportunity for a free day on the last day of the short course to explore surrounding Pitlochry.
 Activities can include fishing, cycling, and a visit to Blair Atholl Castle or the Killiecrankie battle site.
+{: style="text-align: justify;"}

+You will  find maps for two walks up nearby hills: [Faskally](/assets/images/ws3/Maps/Map_Faskally.pdf) and [Ben-Y-Vrackie](/assets/images/ws3/Maps/Map_Ben-Y-Vrackie.pdf).
 {: style="text-align: justify;"}

 Vacation / Free Days: If you would like to make a holiday of it, or do something special on your day off, please have a look here: [https://www.visitscotland.com/see-do/](https://www.visitscotland.com/see-do/).